iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Metric Space.md

 **Remarks**

 Generally, for intuitive purposes, element of the set $X$ is called point.
+This make sense due to the wide application of metrics to vector space.

 **References**:
 - \<Introductory Functional Analysis with Applications\>